kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 ![Facebook's geographical revenue breakdown as % of revenue chart 2020](/assets/images/facebook_revenue_geographical_percentage_breakdown_chart.png)

-Share of the US's revenue is significant even though US & Canada users' share on total monthly active users was "only" 9%. **This discrepancy between share on users and share on revenue exists because the US's average user is much more valuable for advertisers than an average Asia-pacific user.**
+Share of the US revenue is significant even though US & Canada users' share on total monthly active users was "only" 9%. **This discrepancy between share on users and share on revenue exists because average user in the US is much more valuable for advertisers than an average Asia-pacific user.**

 ![Visualization of Facebook's revenue segment changes in 2020 (scatter chart)](/assets/images/facebook_revenue_geography_change_breakdown_scatter_chart.png)